fedeoliv/otel-trust-gateway/README.md

 ### Custom Processor: Trust Gateway

-The trust gateway processor (`processor/trustgatewayprocessor`) validates:
+The trust gateway processor (`processor/trustgatewayprocessor`) acts as a security checkpoint in the telemetry pipeline:

+**Validation Steps:**
-1. Required headers are present in resource attributes
+1. **Header Presence Check**: Verifies all required headers exist in resource attributes
-2. API keys match the configured whitelist
+2. **API Key Verification**: Validates the API key against a configured whitelist (simulating device enrollment database lookup)
-3. Rejects telemetry data if validation fails
+3. **Telemetry Rejection**: Drops data from unverified sources with detailed logging for security audits

+**How It Works:**
+- Intercepts telemetry data at the processor stage (after receiver, before export)
+- Extracts device identity claims from OTLP resource attributes
+- In a production system, this would validate cryptographic signatures; here we use API keys for demonstration
+- Failed validation prevents data from reaching exporters, reducing noise and potential security risks

 ### Configuration